divyanshisaids-cell/Bank-Customer-Churn-Prediction/README.md

 ## Business Problem

 Customer churn directly erodes recurring revenue.
-This project identifies which customers are likely to churn, what factors actually drive that churn, and how much revenue is at risk giving the business a way to prioritize retention efforts.
+This project identifies which customers are likely to churn, what factors actually drive that churn, and how much revenue is at risk, giving the business a way to prioritize retention efforts.

 ## Dataset